neonka/mkstrike-overlays/README.md

 - Relatives
 - Radar

-If you want to support this work, you can buy me "coffee" :) All the support is appreciated.
+If you want to support this work, you can buy me "coffee" here https://ko-fi.com/neonkadeveloper :) All the support is appreciated.

 ### Installation